 The Memory Rock of Montauk Point

 There was a keen sense of history in the air that summer of 1976.
-On the steamy, sunny morning of Sunday, July 4, a billowing flotilla of tall ships sailed gracefully up the Hudson River for the Bicentennial celebration in New York.
-A week before that memorable day, a newspaper article chronicled the one-hundredth anniversary of Custer’s ill-fated Last Stand at the Little Bighorn in Montana.
+On the steamy, Sunday morning of July 4, a billowing flotilla of tall ships sailed gracefully up the Hudson River for the Bicentennial celebration in Manhattan.
+A week before that memorable day, newspaper articles chronicled the one-hundredth anniversary of Custer’s ill-fated last stand at the Little Bighorn in Montana.
+On July 20, Viking 1 became the first spacecraft to land on Mars.
 By mid-August, Jimmy Carter and Gerry Ford emerged as presidential candidates.
 Two hundred years.
 One hundred years.
 This very summer.
-American history seemed to telescope into a national moment where past and present were vibrantly alive.
+American history seemed to coalesce into a national moment where past and present were vibrantly alive.
 To paraphrase Leonard Cohen, memories were afoot.

-At least it seemed that way to an impressionable 24-year old suburban kid from Nassau County, two years out of college, full of dreams and literary aspirations.
+At least it seemed that way to an impressionable twenty-four-year old suburban kid from Nassau County, two years out of college, full of dreams and literary aspirations.
 That summer I was between jobs, nurturing my soul with Kerouac and Whitman, and planning a solo cross-country train trip in the fall.
 Like Jack and Walt, I wanted to record my own history within the context of the vast American continent.
-I was an idealistic, young historian ripe for a memory quest.
-But before the Amtrak sojourn even began, I discovered a lasting memory, literally at my feet, on the end of Long Island.
+I was young and idealistic, ripe for a vision quest.
+But before my Amtrak sojourn even began, I discovered a lasting memory, literally at my feet, at the end of Long Island.

 On the last Sunday in August, I visited Montauk Point for the first time.
 Even though I lived on Long Island most of my life, I had never ventured to the East End.
-But, I was dating a young woman whose family kept a small summer home in Center Moriches, and one beautiful Sunday afternoon Janis and I took off for the 60-mile trip to Montauk.
+But, I was dating a young woman whose family kept a small summer home in Center Moriches, and on that sunny late summer afternoon, Janis and I took off for the 60-mile jaunt to Montauk.

-My next thought bolted down out of the Montauk blue: this rock might have been crafted and left behind by the Vikings!
-Had I accidentally stumbled upon an artifact proving that a Viking longship once made a pit stop on Montauk Point a thousand summers ago?
+My next thought bolted down out of the Montauk blue: this rock may have been crafted and left behind by the Vikings!
+Had I accidentally stumbled upon an artifact proving that a Norse longship once made a pit stop on Montauk Point a thousand summers ago?

 At that moment, the “rock” became The Rock.

-Over the next few weeks, I pondered and mused upon the Rock from different angles, under various lights.
-I showed it to a few friends and family members.
+Over the next few weeks, I mused upon The Rock from different angles, under various lights.
+I showed it to friends and family members.
 They were non-committal.
-Regardless of the lack of consensus, the Rock was burning a proverbial hole in my dreamer’s pocket.
-So, with the ghosts of Kerouac and Whitman whispering over my shoulder, I did what any amateur historian would do: I rode the bus and subway from my home in New Hyde Park to the Museum of Natural History in Manhattan, seeking a geology department which could provide a definitive answer—and catapult me from anonymity to the front page of every newspaper in the world in 72-point type:
+Regardless of the lack of consensus, The Rock was burning a proverbial hole in my dreamer’s pocket.
+So, with the ghosts of Kerouac and Whitman whispering over my shoulder, I did what any amateur historian would do: I transported my precious cargo by bus and subway to the Museum of Natural History in Manhattan, seeking a geology department which could provide a definitive answer—and catapult me from anonymity to the front page of every newspaper in the world in 72-point type:

-I have a vague memory of the two geologists smirking—or, was it chuckling?
+I have a vague memory of the two geologists smirking—or, did they chuckle?

 “This is ordinary schist,” one of the geologists said.
-“There are a thousand rocks like this one right across the street in Central Park.”
+“There are a thousand rocks like this across the street in Central Park.”

-The other geologist added with a laugh, “You can toss it over the wall at the Park when you leave.”
+The other geologist added with a laugh, “You can toss it over the wall at the Park on your way home.”

 Janis and I married a year later.
-Even though she had been an eyewitness to the Rock’s discovery, she never gave it much credence.
+Even though she had been an eyewitness to The Rock’s discovery, she never gave its archeological provenance much credence.
 That’s okay—marriages can survive on much less.
-We drove out to Montauk once or twice over the years, but it wasn’t until our daughter was five in the mid-1990s that we took a family beach vacation at one of the sun-bleached oceanfront resorts a few blocks south of the town circle and two long blocks east of the Memory Motel.
+We drove out to Montauk once or twice over the years, but it wasn’t until our daughter was five in the mid-1990s that we took a family beach vacation at one of the sun-bleached oceanfront resorts a few blocks south of the town circle and two long blocks east of Memory Motel.
 It was the beginning of several annual vacations to Montauk.

 Each summer, I renewed my romance with the ocean’s allure and beauty, her many moods and mysteries.
-Our daughter inherited this love, as well as the story of the Rock.
-And, each vacation, when we made our pilgrimage to the Point, I found that I was 24 again, scanning the beach for another stone, just one, that might look different than all the rest.
+Our daughter inherited this love, as well as the story of The Rock.
+And, each vacation, when we made our pilgrimage to the Point, I found that I was twenty-four again, scanning the beach for another stone, just one, that might look different than all the rest.
 But, I’ve never seen one like it again.
-For 37 years now, I’ve been the Unknown Keeper of the Rock, burning a small inner vigil lamp to its existence through five job changes and seven relocations across three states.
+For four decades, I’ve been the Unknown Keeper of The Rock, burning a small inner vigil lamp to its existence through five job changes and seven relocations across three states.

 Over the years, I’ve come to reverence how the ocean evokes mystery, transcendence and memory.
 I can’t explain it; I simply surrender to it.
 Whoever first named that beat little motor court Memory Motel got it right.
-It’s all about memory.
-You stand at the edge of the ocean’s timeless beauty, whether in bright sun, pastel twilight or deep night, and a strange familiarity wells up within you.
-Time and memory telescope into the present moment.
-You see your daughter at five skipping gleefully through the foam, and then, she’s twenty-three, gazing serenely at a Montauk moonrise.
-Or, you stand at the Point as a young man of twenty-four, pick up another sea-stone, and you’re middle-aged at sixty-one.
+It’s all about remembrance, isn’t it?
+You stand at the edge of the ocean’s timeless beauty—in bright sun, pastel twilight or deepest night—and a strange familiarity wells up within you.
+Time and memory collapse into the present moment.
+You see your daughter at five skipping gleefully through the foam, and then she’s twenty-five, getting married on the Montauk bluffs.
+Or, you stand at the Point as a young man of twenty-four, pick up another sea-stone, and you’re suddenly sixty-five.

 Of course, everything changes.
 But once the moment or season passes, what remains?
 The afternoon in the sun?
 The Rock?
 The ocean’s” inbound urge and urge of waves / seeking the shore forever”?
 Somehow, beauty and memory remain, long after our Montauk summers end.

 And, what is one hundred years when you are surrounded by such beauty?
-For I treasure one last thought, a “pre-memory” if you will.
-On a distant afternoon in the summer of 2076, as America celebrates the Tri-centennial, my precious daughter will gingerly walk down the sandy path to the beach at Montauk Point as an eighty-six year-old, breathe in the salt air for her father, say a prayer in his memory, and, fulfilling a vow he once asked of her, she’ll toss the Rock over a long-forgotten wall, back into the Atlantic.
+For I treasure one last thought, a “post-memory” if you will: there will come a distant afternoon in the Tri-centennial summer of 2076 when my daughter will walk very carefully down a sandy path to the north beach at Montauk Point as an eighty-six year-old, breathe in the salt air for her father, say a prayer in his memory, and, fulfilling a promise he once asked of her, she’ll toss The Rock over a long-forgotten wall into the Atlantic.